KQM-git/TCL/docs/evidence/equipment/weapons.md

 The videos show:

 1. How Aquila does not proc when protected by a shield
-2. How Aquila can proc while in burst iframes, without a shield
+2. How Aquila can proc while in Burst iframes, without a shield
-3. How Aquila can proc while in burst iframes, while protected by a shield
+3. How Aquila can proc while in Burst iframes, while protected by a shield

 **Significance:**
 This interaction may affect other "triggers on taking dmg" + shield interactions.
 The only other ability I can think of that could be similarly affected would be Zhongli A2.